oseph/ortfolio/README.md

-## ortFolio v1.2
+## ortFolio v1.3

 _A minimal website template for your image-based portfolio needs!_

 ortFolio is a zippy little quasi-static website.
 There are no databases to set up or admin backends to log in to: simply organize a few folders, add some project details, and you're off, just like the good ol' days.

 Found here is an empty ortFolio template and a very minimal running example.

-Too see a live example of ortFolio in action right now, you can check out [my personal website](https://www.holinaty.com).
+* To see a live version of the minimal running example, [go here](https://www.holinaty.com/ortfolio-demo).
+* For a more fleshed out (and slightly modified) ortFolio site in action, [see my personal website](https://www.holinaty.com).

-**Requires**: PHP 7+
+**Requires**: PHP 7+ (which is pretty standard these days)

 ## Installation